PalamaraLab/HapNe/README.md

 HapNe creates different folders in the output folder provided in the config file.
 The main output is written in the HapNe folder.
 It contains the following files:
 * `config.ini` : copy of the config file used
 * `summary.txt` : summary of the analysis, with warnings cautioning about potential biases.
-* `hapne.csv` : The effective population size at each generation.
+* `hapne.csv` : The haploid effective population size at each generation.
 The csv files contains the Maximum-Likelihood estimate (MLE), as well as the estimated quantiles (0.025, 0.25, 0.5, 0.75, 0.975) obtained from the bootstrap procedure.
 * `assessment.png` : visualization of the Pearson residuals of each chromosome arm.
 The residuals should be normally distributed, and centered around 0.
 * `hapne_results.png` : A visual representation of the results.
 The blue line represents the MLE, and the light-shaded area represents the 95% confidence interval.

+**Note: the population size produced in output by HapNe is haploid (divide by 2 to obtain diploid size estimates).**

 ## 6. FAQ
 ### General Questions